MM520J/reactcircleci/projects/project2b/README.md

 Instructions to use the new optional submit process can be found [here](./GRADESCOPE_SUBMIT.md)

 To test locally, run `dune runtest -f`.
 Besides the provided public tests, you will also find the file `student.ml` in `test/student/`, where you'll be able to add `OUnit` tests of your own.
-More detailed information about writing tests can be foun
+More detailed information about writing tests can be found [here](https://www.youtube.com/watch?v